ONE WEEK full of TRANSYLVANIA

 Our first stop is Cozia Monastery (1388) founded by the grandfather of the notorious Vlad the Impaler.

-We arrive in SIBIU by noon.
+We arrive in SIBIU in early afternoon.
 After lunch, we have a guided tour of the old city: the Council Tower, the Bridge of Liars, the most famous Sibiu plazas: the Grand Square, the Small Square, and the Albert Huet Square, the Orthodox Cathedral and the impressive Evangelical Church.

 Sibiu - Corvin (Hunyadi) Castle - Alba Iulia fortress - Sibiu